Florida Wants To Import Medicine From Canada. But How Would That Work?

 The Trump administration has made bringing down the price of prescription drugs a priority, and politicians at every level are looking for ways to make that happen.

-Riley says her group didn't help write the Florida plan, although they met with staff and provided resources and model legislation.
+Riley says her group didn't help write the Florida plan, although it met with staff and provided resources and model legislation.

 "States are very much frustrated by the incredibly high costs of drugs," she says.
 "When you're a state and you have to balance a budget and you pay for so much prescription drugs through your state employee plan, your municipal workers [and] through Medicaid, the cost of drugs really is front and center.
 So I think this is very much a bipartisan issue of urgency at the state level."

-Prescription drugs are often significantly cheaper outside the U.S.
+Prescription drugs are often significantly cheaper outside the United States.

-"Canada negotiates drug prices just like many other countries around the world," explains Rachel Sachs, a law professor at Washington University in St. Louis who studies prescription pricing.
-"In the U.S. we've constructed a system where pharmaceutical companies are able to charge far higher prices because there's no mechanism to push back — there's no way to say, 'We're not going to pay for that drug unless we get it at a better price.'"
+"Canada negotiates drug prices just like many other countries around the world," explains Rachel Sachs, a law professor at Washington University in St. Louis who studies prescription drug pricing.
+"In the U.S., we've constructed a system where pharmaceutical companies are able to charge far higher prices because there's no mechanism to push back — there's no way to say, 'We're not going to pay for that drug unless we get it at a better price.' "

-So what exactly is Florida's plan to import certain drugs from Canada and how would it work?
+So what exactly is Florida's plan to import certain drugs from Canada, and how would it work?

-The Florida law imagines negotiating with the federal department of Health and Human Services to establish a pilot program to buy these medications from Canada in bulk.
+The Florida law imagines negotiating with the federal Department of Health and Human Services to establish a pilot program to buy these medications from Canada in bulk.
 "The state would contract with a wholesaler in Canada, who would provide certain high-cost drugs that the state identifies to a wholesaler in Florida," Riley explains.

-So a Floridian patient who needs a prescription for one of these drugs would just go to their pharmacy and pick up their medicine as usual — all the importing from Canada would be happening in the background.
+So Floridian patients who need a prescription for one of those drugs would just go to their pharmacy and pick up their medicine as usual — all the importing from Canada would be happening in the background.

-The law wouldn't set up a way for Floridians to order medicines from Canadian online pharmacies themselves, or enable them to drive north across the border to get a deal on the drugs.
-Rather, it's big-scale, institutional kind of plan.
+The law wouldn't set up a way for Floridians to order medicines from Canadian online pharmacies themselves or enable them to drive north across the border to get a deal on the drugs.
+Rather, it's a big-scale, institutional kind of plan.

 Would Floridians even notice that their drugs were coming from Canada under this plan?

-"It's possible that the ability to purchase drugs for lower prices at the wholesale level translates into lower premiums overall for a particular classes of patients, or lower prices at the pharmacy for other patients," says Sachs.
+"It's possible that the ability to purchase drugs for lower prices at the wholesale level translates into lower premiums overall for a particular classes of patients or lower prices at the pharmacy for other patients," says Sachs.
 "But without more details about the plan, it's hard to know."

 And before Florida's plan can become a reality, it still needs to clear some major hurdles.